What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 Credit check: Employers are not allowed to obtain creditworthiness information that is not related to the job being recruited for, unless the employee gives his or her consent.
 Examples of where an employer could seek such information might include banking staff or employees working in an accounts department.
 However, employers can access public registers and other official information that is accessible to the general public.

-Immigration status: Before allowing a job applicant to commence work, employers must check and ensure that he or she has the residence and work authorization that confers the right to work in Spain.
+Immigration status: Before allowing a job candidate to commence work, employers must check and ensure that he or she has the residence and work authorization that confers the right to work in Spain.
 The specific requirements for a non-European Economic Area or Swiss national to obtain an appropriate visa are:

 - a valid passport or travel document;